jassimran/ML-Resources/README.md

 - A to Z of Computer Vision: http://vision.stanford.edu/teaching/cs231n/
 - Great visual illustrations of few concepts in AI - http://jalammar.github.io/

-#### Some overwhelming lists to pursue once you understanding the basics, or if you dont understand some topic, or want to understand something indepth, look for further resources in these lists:
+#### Some overwhelming lists to pursue once you understand the basics, or if you don't understand some topic, or want to understand something indepth:
 - Topic wise good resources https://montrealartificialintelligence.com/academy/
 - A comprehensive list of courses in AI: https://deep-learning-drizzle.github.io/
 - https://medium.com/machine-learning-in-practice/my-curated-list-of-ai-and-machine-learning-resources-from-around-the-web-9a97823b8524